alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 Kata Containers - Kata Containers is a project designed to run individual Pods (workloads), not Kubernetes nodes within microVMs.

+kubevirt - kubevirt is an attempt to make VMs a workload similar to Pods in Kubernetes.
+It is naturally slower, more cumbersome and requires a Kubernetes cluster to function.
+I've often seen it used in homelabs to run Windows.

 Proxmox VE - the much beloved tool of the home-lab community, despite being something of a kitchen sink, and rather heavyweight.
 So if you cut your teeth on "click and point ops" and enjoy something that makes you feel like a VMware admin, then it's probably a good option to consider instead of Slicer.

 [actuated](https://actuated.com/) - managed self-hosted runners for GitHub Actions and GitLab CI, where the runners are launched in one-shot microVMs on your own cloud.